matteocorti/roll/README.md

 1d6 / 2    rolls 1 6-sided dice and divides the result by 2 (1d3)
 4d6h3      rolls 4 6-sided dices and keeps the 3 highest results
            (discarding the lowest)
-4d6-L      rolls 4 6-sided dices and discards the lowest
-"6{3d6}"   rolls 3d6 6 times (expression
+4d6 x L      rolls 4 6-sided dices and discards the lowest "6{3d6}"   rolls 3d6 6 times (expression
-           is quoted to avoid the > being interpreted as redirection by the shell)
+           is quoted to avoid the { and { being interpreted by the shell)
 "1d6>2"    rolls 1d6 until the result is bigger than 2 (expression
            is quoted to avoid the > being interpreted as redirection by the shell)
 4DF        rolls 4 Fudge dices
-10dx       rolls 2 ten-sided dices and multiply the results
 ```